aczura2024/SQL_Project_Data_Job_Analysis/README.md

 | Looker      | 100,500              |
 | Visio       | 100,500              |

+*Table of the average salary for the top 10 paying skills for Canadian Data Analysts*

 **5. Most Important Skills to Learn for Canadian Data Analyst Jobs**